ygimenez/Pagination-Utils/README.md

 ## Feedback

-If you have any issue using this library, feel free to create a new issue on this repository, I'll review it as soon as possible!
+If you have any issues using this library, feel free to create a new issue on this repository.
+I'll review it as soon as possible!